coderofsalvation/hypermediatic/RFC_HYPERMEDIATIC.md

 .# Abstract

-**hypermediatic** browsers, are browsers which allow hypermedia navigation by treating ALL fileformats (with outbound/embedded links) as first-class citizens by default, rather than getting served through hyperscripted layers like HTML.
+**hypermediatic** browsers, are browsers which allow hypermedia navigation by treating ALL fileformats (with outbound/embedded links) equally as first-class citizens by default, rather than getting served through hyperscripted single-layer like HTML.
 A hypermediatic browser <b>MEDIATES</b> in hyperconnecting URIs/URLs, by treating HTML as **JUST** a fileformat, rather then **THE** doorway to hypermedia.

 <img src="droste.jpg" style="max-width:600px"/>